Skip to content

 Oct.
 4, 2022

 Large swaths of the population are finding it more difficult to listen to – let alone seek out – someone who does not agree with them.
 The ability of citizens and leaders to compromise and find common ground has always been central to a robust and thriving democracy.
 That requires listening to and engaging with ideas one might not understand or agree with.
 This is a central tenet of critical thinking: The ability to expand your perspective by looking at problems in different ways, from different vantage points.
 This is particularly important when working with others.
-Urban Rural Action is to helping to bridge political chasms by helping people see other points of view through dialogue and the building of media literacy and critical thinking skills.
+Urban Rural Action is reducing polarization with critical thinking by helping people see other points of view through dialogue and the building of media literacy skills.